Official Title

 retrospective, prospective and multicenter, non-profit cohort.
 Patients diagnosed with

-thalassaemia, drepanocytosis, other hemoglobinopathies and hereditary anaemia positive to the
+thalassaemia, drepanocytosis, other hemoglobinopathies and hereditary anaemia positive to

-the card via a web service.
+introduced into the card via a web service.

-The scientific committee of the project has discussed and approved a set of data that will be
+The scientific committee of the project has discussed and approved a set of data that

-collected by local centers and that will feed the data collection database.
+will be collected by local centers and that will feed the data collection database.

 The study will be launched in every Italian center that requires participation.
-The Italian
+The

-online data collection assuming the costs.
+space for online data collection assuming the costs.

 Recruiting